stepancar-web-programming/readme/README.md

 **Please manually modify the value of organization and token before running**

+## Introduction

+This project can create github repositories for your organization based on student names.
+The tools and technologies used are html, css, javascript, npm, Bootstrap, octokit.

 ## Download and Usage

 First copy the github repository link, download the github repository to the local

 ```xml
 git clone https://github.com/spbgzh/readme.git
 ```

 Execute the following command to download the dependencies required by the project

 ```
 npm install